Duty to protect

 In medical law and medical ethics, the duty to protect is the responsibility of a mental health professional to protect patients and others from foreseeable harm.
 If a client makes statements that suggest suicidal or homicidal ideation, the clinician has the responsibility to take steps to warn potential victims, and if necessary, initiate involuntary commitment.
 The majority of people have, at some stage, had thoughts about killing someone, but the seriousness or intention of carrying out these thoughts may differ among persons and individual circumstances.

 United States

 The duty to protect was established by Tarasoff v.
 Regents of the University of California, which has been widely adopted by other states.
 This case determined that the clinician has the duty to warn an identifiable victim.
+Jablonski by Pahls v.
+United States extended this responsibility to include the involuntary commitment of a dangerous individual.
 Ewing v.
 Goldstein extended the duty to protect to include acting upon the statements of third parties that indicate possible threat, and determined that it was not sufficiently discharged by initiating involuntary commitment; warning identifiable victims is also necessary.